pyvisa/pyvisa/docs/migrating.rst

 messages.
 The VISA library was wrapped using ctypes.

 In 1.5, we refactored it as `ctwrapper`, also a ctypes wrapper module but it only depends on the constants definitions (`constants.py`).
-This allow us to test the foreign function calls by isolating them from higher level abstractions.
-More importantly, it also allow us to build new low level modules that can used as drop in replacements for `ctwrapper` in high level modules.
+This allows us to test the foreign function calls by isolating them from higher level abstractions.
+More importantly, it also allows us to build new low level modules that can be used as drop in replacements for `ctwrapper` in high level modules.

 We have two modules planned: